for Sunday 10th July 1966

 Would You Believe Hollies

-Singin' the Blues Jason Eddie and the Centremen Parlophone R5473
+Singing the Blues Jason Eddy & The Centremen Parlophone R5473

+Although Alan Field did not hear Singing the Blues announced as a climber, it has been added to this week's playlist because a recording exists of TW from 11th July – the day after the Fab Forty countdown – playing the track up to the 11.30 news.
 Singing the Blues was a Joe Meek-produced reworking of the old Guy Mitchell/Tommy Steele hit.
-Jason Eddie was the stage name adopted by Billy Fury's brother, Albie Wycherley.
-However his name is spelt differently on the CD Joe Meek: The Alchemist of Pop - Home Made Hits and Rarities 1958-1966, as Jason Eddy & The Centremen.
-(The CD features several other obscure Fab Forty tracks.)
-Like most rare Meek releases, the original vinyl is highly collectable, with a pristine copy valued at £125.
+Jason Eddy was the stage name adopted by Billy Fury's brother, Albie Wycherley.
+Available on the CD Joe Meek: The Alchemist of Pop - Home Made Hits and Rarities 1958-1966, which features several other obscure Fab Forty tracks.
+Like most rare Meek releases, the original vinyl is highly collectable, with a pristine copy valued at around £125.

 Tune in next week for another Field's Fab Forty!